Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows 23 active transport stops operating within Somers.
-These stops are served by one individual route, collectively providing 86 weekly passenger trips.
+Public transport analysis indicates 23 active transport stops operating within Somers.
+These stops serve a mix of bus routes, collectively providing 86 weekly passenger trips.
 Transport accessibility is rated as good, with residents typically located 233 meters from the nearest stop.
-As a primarily residential area, most residents commute outward.
-Car remains the dominant mode of transport at 92%, with 6% walking.
-Vehicle ownership averages 1.7 per dwelling, above the regional average.
+As primarily residential, most residents commute outward.
+Car remains dominant at 92%, with 6% walking.
+Vehicle ownership averages 1.7 per dwelling, above regional average.

-According to the 2021 Census, a high 32.9% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 12 trips per day across all routes, equating to approximately three weekly trips per individual stop.
+High 32.9% of residents work from home (2021 Census).
+Service frequency averages 12 trips per day across all routes, equating to approximately 3 weekly trips per stop.

 Frequently Asked Questions - Transport